Postalveolar consonant: Tongue shape

+Active articulator

 A second variable is whether the contact occurs with the very tip of the tongue (an apical articulation /[ʃ̺]/), with the surface just above the tip, the blade of the tongue (a laminal articulation /[ʃ̻]/), or with the underside of the tip (a subapical articulation).
 Apical and subapical articulations are always "tongue-up", with the tip of the tongue above the teeth, and laminal articulations are often "tongue-down", with the tip of the tongue behind the lower teeth.

 The upward curvature of the tongue tip to make apical or subapical contact renders palatalization more difficult so domed (palato-alveolar) consonants are not attested with subapical articulation and fully palatalized (such as alveolo-palatal) sounds occur only with laminal articulation.
-Also, the apical-laminal distinction among palato-alveolar sounds makes little (although presumably non-zero) perceptible difference; both articulations, in fact, occur among English-speakers.
+The apical–laminal distinction among palato-alveolar sounds makes little (although presumably non-zero) perceptible difference; both articulations, in fact, occur among English-speakers.

 As a result, the differing points of tongue contact (laminal, apical and subapical) are significant largely for retroflex sounds.
 Retroflex sounds can also occur outside of the postalveolar region, ranging from as far back as the hard palate to as far forward as the alveolar region behind the teeth.
 Subapical retroflex sounds are often palatal (and vice versa), which occur particularly in the Dravidian languages.

-Position of tongue tip (laminal "closed")
+Tongue-down distinction

 There is an additional distinction that can be made among tongue-down laminal sounds, depending on exactly where behind the lower teeth the tongue tip is placed.
 A bit behind the lower teeth is a hollow area (or pit) in the lower surface of the mouth.
-When the tongue tip rests in the hollowed area, there is an empty space below the tongue (a sublingual cavity), which results in a relatively more "hushing" sound.
+When the tongue tip rests in the hollowed area, there is an empty space below the tongue (a sublingual or postdental cavity), which results in a relatively more "hushing" sound.
 When the tip of the tongue rests against the lower teeth, there is no sublingual cavity, resulting in a more "hissing" sound.
 Generally, the tongue-down postalveolar consonants have the tongue tip on the hollowed area (with a sublingual cavity), whereas for the tongue-down alveolar consonants, the tongue tip rests against the teeth (no sublingual cavity), which accentuates the hissing vs. hushing distinction of these sounds.